Wildlander-mod/Support/Docs/FAQ.md

 ![Roadmap](https://cdn.discordapp.com/attachments/648152435197607938/839229281854292021/aoQS3xV.png)

+From Most recent stream:

+With ~1400 different NPC variants tested & sorted, I'm happy to say that NPC appearances are finalized.
+I'm personally quite pleased with the results, and I hope y'all will be too.

+This frees me up for the final tasks: MCM Automation, and Testing/Bugfixing/Polishing.

+We've spoken at length about the MCM's, so here's some functional definitions for "Testing", "Bugfixing", and "Polishing":

+    Testing: Playtesting the game to find bugs & issues not yet fixed.

+    Bugfixing: Designing, implementing, and verifying solutions to bugs & issues found during testing.

+    Polishing: Rounding out unfinished & under-baked features.
+This can include UX changes, updating mods that have grown out-of-date, etc.

+To be clear, I expect this to be a multi-week process, with guaranteed unknown timesinks.
+Like all of you, I'm very excited at the nearing release, so I want to be clear as possible with the timelines.

 [Mod list](https://pastebin.com/8Puj9tz8) This is an unreleased experimental version of UltSky SE.
 Mods and features are subject to change.

 ---